Spacechild1/vstplugin/sc/doc/VSTPlugin-UGen-Internals.md

 Stop a running search.
 (No arguments)

-##### /vst_probe
+##### /vst_query

-Probe a VST plugin.
+Try to obtain a plugin description from the plugin cache.

 Arguments:
 | type       ||
 | ---------- |-|
-| string     | plugin path (absolute or relative)
+| string     | plugin path/key (absolute or relative)
-| int/string | where to write the search results; either a buffer number or a file path. -1 means don't write results.
+| int/string | where to write the result; either a buffer number or a file path. -1 means don't write results.

-This will probe a given plugin file in a seperate process, so that bad plugins don't crash the server.
+If the plugin is not contained in the plugin cache, it is searched in the standard VST search paths and probed in a seperate process (so that bad plugins don't crash the server).
 On success, the plugin information is written to a file or buffer and the plugin is stored in a server-side plugin dictionary; on fail, nothing is written.
-If you don't need the result (e.g. in NRT synthesis), you can pass a negative buffer number.

 For VST 2.x plugins, you can omit the file extension.
 Relative paths are resolved recursively based on the standard VST directories.